Undefeated college football teams in 2020: Updated

 No. 3 Ohio State (3-0)

 Justin Fields looked great again, passing for 314 yards and five touchdowns in a 49-27 win against Rutgers.
-The Buckeyes next play resurgent Maryland, which rocked Penn State by 16 points this week.
+The Buckeyes next play Indiana after COVID-19 cases with Maryland forced the game to be canceled.

 WALK-ONS: Most successful walk-ons in college football history